tarwn/lessthandot-hugo/blogs/content/posts/2010-10-06-ssis-runs-in-bids-but-not-with-sql-agent.md

 Another security point is based on the internal security of the package itself and how passwords for things such as connection managers are saved.
 This is done by using the setting, ProtectionLevel.
 By default this is set to, “EncryptSensitiveWithUserKey”.
 By using this key the user profile that created the package is taken to encrypt anything needed.
 The primary failure with this being left as the default and not handling the effects will be shown when moving the package from one machine to another while the user profile that created the package is not the one that opens it for execution.

 To resolve the ProtectionLevel related errors there are several options.
 The best practice would be to reevaluate the ProtectionLevel setting itself and determine the proper setting to use.
-For troubleshooting purposes, setting this value to, &#8220;DontSaveSensitive&#8221; and executing the package will verify if the ProtectionLevel used is the cause.
+For troubleshooting purposes, setting this value to, “DontSaveSensitive” and executing the package will verify if the ProtectionLevel used is the cause.

 > <span class="MT_red">Note: Using the Protection Level of DontSaveSensitive is not considered a best practice due to this setting bypassing all encryption of sensitive data in the package.</span>